 Pitch 2: 5.8 Following the thin flake to your right and up.
 You will encounter two pitons and two bolts in this section.
 Here a few smaller pieces will do you good.
+Very unstable flake in the last 1/3 of the pitch.
+Try to avoid stepping on at all costs.

 Pitch 3: 5.6 At the anchors rock over, above the tree, to the natural crack line.
 Here it is super cruiser with plenty of opportunities to throw in gear.